How to Rollover a 403b to a Gold IRA?

 One of the primary reasons individuals consider rolling over their 403(b) balance into an IRA is to access a broader range of investment choices.

 Certain popular investments, such as individual stocks and real estate investment trusts (REITs), are prohibited within 403(b) accounts.
 However, mutual funds and variable annuity contracts are allowed.
-In contrast, mutual fund companies’ 401(k) accounts offer more extensive investment options.
+In contrast, mutual fund companies’ 401(k) plans offer a broader range of investment options.

 While rolling over funds into an IRA is a viable option, it is also essential to consider other alternatives.
 These include rolling over the funds into another retirement plan, cashing out the 403(b) plan, or retaining the funds within the 403(b) plan.
 The decision depends on factors such as employment circumstances, investment experience, the costs associated with various investment choices, and investment goals.